-MassDOT debt is outstanding in the aggregate principal amount of approximately $1.513 billion.
+MassDOT debt is outstanding in the aggregate principal amount of approximately $1.417 billion.
 Bonds issued under the MHS Trust Agreement amortize through January 1, 2039.
 There are no bonds outstanding under the WT Trust Agreement.

+The term of debt should comply with all state constitutional and statutory limitations as well as applicable federal tax law.

+Interest on fixed rate bonds and variable rate obligations should be payable on a semiannual basis.
+Alternate payment frequencies may be utilized after consultation with financial advisors.
+Debt service transfers to any trustee should be made as per the applicable bond documents.

+Debt can be issued using discount, par or premium coupons, or any combination thereof within any applicable limitations in statute or the bond proceedings.
+When comparing yields associated with callable premium and callable discount bonds of the same maturity, the yield to maturity should be evaluated in addition to the yield to call.

+MassDOT debt should be issued with the earliest optional redemption date that is determined to be cost-effective.
+When debt is issued with a make-whole call or as non-callable, an analysis should be prepared to determine the value of a par call option to ensure MassDOT is being fairly compensated for foregoing that par call option.

+Debt may be structured with serial or term bonds or any combination thereof.
+Term bonds should generally be subject to mandatory annual sinking fund redemptions.

-Credit enhancement, insurance or liquidity will only be used when the present value or anticipated savings (i.e., reduced interest expense) exceeds the cost of the enhancement.
+Credit enhancement, insurance, or liquidity will only be used when the anticipated present value savings (e.g., reduced interest expense) exceeds the cost of the enhancement and the covenants are acceptable to MassDOT or when required by industry standards in the case of certain variable rate products.
 Call features, when applicable, will be evaluated by considering the relative value of future financing flexibility and the market’s perception of any premium associated with a call.

 The relative amount of unhedged variable rate, hedged variable rate, and fixed rate debt will be monitored consistent with the risk control strategies described herein.
 Unhedged variable rate debt may be considered and limited to the extent of offsetting natural hedges in MassDOT’s financial profile.